ryzxxn/PIS-bucket/README.md

-# Personal Image Storage
+# Personal Image Storage with Telegram Integration

 ## Overview

-This repository serves as a personal image storage solution, replacing the previous Discord CDN-based approach.
+This repository serves as a personal image storage solution, originally using Discord CDN and later transitioning to Telegram due to policy changes and limitations.
 The decision to migrate was prompted by changes in Discord's URL regeneration policy and limitations on media file sizes.
 The new solution utilizes Telegram as a reliable and feature-rich alternative.

 ## Why the Change?

 ### Previous Setup

-Previously, images were stored on Discord CDN, and their links were stored in a MongoDB cluster on the cloud.
+Originally, images were stored on Discord CDN, and their links were stored in a MongoDB cluster on the cloud.
 An API facilitated retrieval, providing URLs for displaying images on the client side.
 However, Discord's policy changes, including URL regeneration, led to obsolescence of old image URLs.

 ### Current Setup